historia-evolucion-python

 The Python Software Foundation (PSF), established in 2001, plays a crucial role in managing the language’s development and organizing community events like PyCon.

-The future of Python looks promising, with the active community evolving the language and continuously improving its capabilities.
-Upcoming versions will continue to introduce new features and enhancements, solidifying Python as one of the most important and widely used programming languages in the industry.
+The future of Python looks promising, with the community actively involved in the language’s evolution and continuous improvement of its capabilities.
+Upcoming versions will continue to introduce new features and improvements, solidifying Python as one of the most important and widely used programming languages in the industry.